-Next, you will see WooCommerce setup page.
+Next, you will see the WooCommerce setup page.

-And then, WooCommerce will prompt you to install Facebook, chimp monkey and google adds extensions.
+And then, WooCommerce will prompt you to install Facebook, chimp monkey, and google adds extensions.
 You can skip this for now and install it later.
-Click continue and you will be led to this screen.
+Click Continue, and you will be led to this screen.

 WooCommerce shop configuration

-First you should create your store’s homepage.
+First, you should create your store’s homepage.
 To do that, go back to your dashboard – pages-add new.

 Add title “home” and in text box put your fantastic marketing text, then in wright side in template box select Homepage and then click “Publish”.